 Physical therapy, as well as occupational and speech therapy, are often helpful elements of a treatment plan for Parkinson’s disease.
 Physical therapy improves gait and balance, and can serve as an entry point for a more complete exercise program.
 Speech therapy helps improve communication issues, and occupational therapy addresses fine motor skills.

 Deep brain stimulation (DBS) is a surgical option which has been in use for several years.
 It can sometimes help people whose tremors are resistant to medication.
 Another surgical option for medication-resistant tremor is focused ultrasound, which is non-invasive and can be an alternative when DBS isn’t an option.

 The benefits of exercise for Parkinson’s symptoms is well-supported by research.
-For many people, an exercise program can be a vital part of slowing — or even reversing — the progress of the disease.
+For many people, an exercise program can be a vital part of reducing symptoms of the disease.
 As with medication, it’s important that exercise be tailored to the specific needs of the individual.

 Cardio, strength training, and exercises like yoga and tai chi which improve balance and flexibility, can all be part of a home exercise program for Parkinson’s.
-Aside from general fitness training, there are specific exercises designed to help push back the symptoms of Parkinson’s.
+Aside from general fitness training, there are specific exercises designed to help better control the symptoms of Parkinson’s.
 These include things like gait and balance training, “big” exercises, facial exercises, hand exercises and voice training.

 It can seem challenging, especially for those who were sedentary before their diagnosis.
 But exercise is one powerful way to maintain and improve overall mobility, balance and flexibility over time.
 It can also be a big boost to mental health and attitude.